VexalScripts/open-source/README.md

-## Vexal Scripts | Open-Source

-files in this repository are all open-sourced and may be used in your own projects **only if you provide credits (to me ofc).**

-they may not work and may need custom setup ~ *make it yours*.

-if you do not know how to script, then start learning, you have a long journey ahead of you, you will love it.
+All files in this repository are open source and can be used in your own projects as long as you give proper credit to me.
+Some files may not work right away and may require custom setup or changes, so make them your own.
+If you don't know how to script yet, start learning.
+You have a long journey ahead of you, and you'll love it.